 Types of Counterfeit Coins

 Counterfeit coins can be grouped into three different categories: struck counterfeits, cast counterfeits, and altered coins.

-Counterfeiters make struck counterfeit coins the same way a mint manufactures a genuine coin by a planchet being struck between two coin dies in a coining press.
+Counterfeiters make struck counterfeit coins the same way a mint manufactures a genuine coin by a planchet between two coin dies in a coining press.
 The counterfeiter can create the coin dies by engraving them by hand, using the spark erosion method, using a one-to-one transfer engraving lathe, using the plating method, or the impact technique.
 Any of these techniques leads to an incredibly deceptive counterfeit coin.

 The counterfeiter then loads the coin dies into a coining press that uses several tons of pressure to strike the counterfeit coins.
 This manufacturing process is the most tedious and most expensive way of creating a counterfeit coin.
 Therefore, only the more valuable coins are counterfeited using the struck counterfeit method.
 However, more recently counterfeit 1 pound coins from Great Britain have been discovered.

 An inexpensive way to produce counterfeit coins is to create a mold of the genuine coin and use it to cast a counterfeit coin.
 Creating the mold is fairly simple and straightforward.
 The host coin is used as a model to create the cast.
 Counterfeiters like this method because this process does not destroy the host coin.
 Once the molds are ready, the molten metal is poured into the mold.
 More experienced counterfeiters will use a centrifuge to make sure that the molten metal flows to the farthest recesses of the mold.
 Regardless of the casting method used, a low-quality counterfeit always results.
 Cast counterfeit coins are the most easily detective counterfeit coins of all.